amirsharapov/aiocdp/README.md

 This library will provide wrapper around the Chrome DevTools Protocol.

+## Scope

+This library is built to be "one and done" with the exception of performance optimizations or bug fixes.
+This library should NOT depend on the CDP spec as the spec is subject to change.

 ## Motivation

 I hope this library becomes the underlying engine for any projects using Chrome DevTools Protocol.